davidcox/showboat/readme.md

             li ... and some more bullets
             li ... and some more

 also are possible.
-Where [Showoff](http://github.com/schacon/showoff)
+Where [Showoff](http://github.com/schacon/showoff) makes markup even leaner using markdown, in Showboat, the additional level of control offered by CSS classes and ids was worth the extra few characters.
+Adding animations / builds etc. to Showoff, for instance, probably would require additional ad hoc syntax on top of what has already been added to support slides (e.g. `!SLIDE` etc.).
+By using Jade, Showboat gives you full control to specify anything that can be done in HTML5, which is basically just about anything you'd ever want to do.

 ## SVG Support, In-line editing

 After wrestling around with HTML/CSS for a while, I discovered that I sometimes really have to have complete control over *exactly* where elements appear on the screen.
+Slide presentations are fundamentally visual things, so getting things *just right* is sometimes more involved than letting stuff flow on a page.

 HTML was designed for displaying long flowing page layouts, and while it is possible to exert exact x/y control, this is a job better suited to the SVG format.
-Showoff supports inclusion and "building" of SVG content, and it also allows for in-line, in browser SVG editing, via the excellent [svg-edit project](http://code.google.com/p/svg-edit/).
+Showboat supports inclusion and "building" of SVG content, and it also allows for in-line, in browser SVG editing, via the excellent [svg-edit project](http://code.google.com/p/svg-edit/).
 Document saving is supported by the `showboat serve` command, which provides the client-side scripts with a lifeline to your local filesystem via a locally running server.

 ## Usage